-- a) The College must think carefully about the language used, especially if the alleged perpetrator denies the accusation(s) made against them; - b) Although difficult, the College has a duty not only to safeguard the victim(s), but also a duty to provide an education to the alleged perpetrator, especially if the alleged perpetrator denies the accusation(s) made against them; - c) The College also has a duty to provide the alleged perpetrator with safeguarding support, as appropriate; - d) Committing an act of sexual harassment or sexual violence may be a sign that a child has been abused themselves or a sign of wider, contextual issues which require addressing; - e) All alleged perpetrators are entitled to and should be provided with support which will enable them to understand and overcome the reasons behind their behaviour, thus protecting other children by limiting the likelihood of such behaviour in the future: - f) Due consideration should be given to the age and developmental stage of the alleged perpetrator as well as the nature of the accusations; - g) It is likely that any child will experience stress as a result of being the subject of allegations and/or negative reactions by their peers to accusations made against them; - h) As all incidents will be different, proportionality of response must be considered, and support given on a case-by-case basis; - i) If an alleged perpetrator moves to another school, the DSL will make any new institution fully aware of any ongoing support needs and potential risks to others, as well as passing on their CP file.
+- a) The College must think carefully about the language used, especially if the alleged perpetrator denies the accusation(s) made against them; - b) Although difficult, the College has a duty not only to safeguard the victim(s), but also a duty to provide an education to the alleged perpetrator, especially if the alleged perpetrator denies the accusation(s) made against them; - c) The College also has a duty to provide the alleged perpetrator with safeguarding support, as appropriate; - d) Committing an act of sexual harassment or sexual violence may be a sign that a child has been abused themselves or a sign of wider, contextual issues which require addressing; - e) All alleged perpetrators are entitled to and should be provided with support which will enable them to understand and overcome the reasons behind their behaviour, thus protecting other children by limiting the likelihood of such behaviour in the future; the College will either provide this support or liaise with others to secure the most appropriate provision. - f) Due consideration should be given to the age and developmental stage of the alleged perpetrator as well as the nature of the accusations; - g) It is likely that any child will experience stress as a result of being the subject of allegations and/or negative reactions by their peers to accusations made against them: - h) As all incidents will be different, proportionality of response must be considered, and support given on a case-by-case basis; - i) If an alleged perpetrator moves to another school, the DSL will make any new institution fully aware of any ongoing support needs and potential risks to others, as well as passing on their CP file.